BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 pieces of this massive entity that exerts influence through them.
 The church is so smart today.
 It's so smart.

-And it's more terrifying now, I would say, because we no longer have that mob, that standing mob of people with guns that we can call enemies or that we can say are in the wrong.
+And it's more terrifying now, I would say because we no longer have that mob, that standing mob of people with guns that we can call enemies or that we can say are in the wrong.
 Now it's like, who does the church influence?
 Who do they exert their influence on?
 And how is it done?
 It's all in the shadows.